SSoQE/SSoQE-Exploring_Past_Vegetation_Using_Fossil_Pollen/README.md

 The project is accessible in two ways:

-1. If a user has a [GitHub account](https://github.com/) and can use [git](https://git-scm.com/), the easiest way is to [clone the repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
+1. Use can download the latest [Release](https://github.com/PalaeOpen/Workshop-neotoma-basic-20250704/releases) of the Workflow as a zip file.
-2. Use can download the latest [Release](https://github.com/SSoQE/SSoQE-Exploring_Past_Vegetation_Using_Fossil_Pollen/releases) of the Workflow as a zip file.
+2. If a user has a [GitHub account](https://github.com/) and can use [git](https://git-scm.com/), the easiest way is to [clone the repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 ### Set up R project